Health and Safety Abroad

 It is recommended that students take the time to research their location of travel for crime, disease, and diversity and identity safety.
 Recommended sites include U.S. Dept. of State, CDC, International SOS, Diversity Abroad.

-International SOS Assistance & Aetna International Health Insurance
+International SOS Assistance & Starr International Health Insurance

-The University of Dayton provides international travelers with access to International SOS and Aetna health insurance.
+The University of Dayton provides international travelers with access to International SOS and Starr health insurance.
 See more information and details about these resources.

 Immunizations and Medications